These are the hotshot firefighters leading attacks against California wildfires. And they're quitting

 There are hotshot shortages across the country, but California hotshots are getting hit harder, according to Jonathan Miller, chairman of the National Forest Service Firefighters Union.

-"We've seen some attrition across the federal crews and engines, but nothing like the shortages in California," Miller said.
+"We've seen some attrition across the federal crews and engines, but nothing like the shortages in California," Miller s

-Alicea says 15 California Interagency Hotshot Crews don't have enough members t